awkwordplay/awkwordplay.github.io/_posts/2014-12-01-everyday-hassles-in-go.markdown

 {% endhighlight %}
 (<a href="http://play.golang.org/p/oVGfd-e2w1">playground link</a>)

 The compiler happily accepts this while this is clearly a bug.
 Tools like Go vet may catch the errors - however - that is just band aid.
-Guaranteeing code correctess is the job of the compiler, a tool like Go vet may utilize ad hoc solutions to detect certain specific problems with the code but that solution will never be as coherent and all encompassing as a sufficiently expressive type system can be.
+Guaranteeing code correctness is the job of the compiler, a tool like Go vet may utilize ad hoc solutions to detect certain specific problems with the code but that solution will never be as coherent and all encompassing as a sufficiently expressive type system can be.

 With the help of ADTs (and pattern matching) this problem can be easily detected (more on this later).